-I strongly urge you to pass both H.R.
-6204 and the Sanctuary Enhancement Act because I believe sanctuaries benefit not just northeast Michigan, but the entire United States.
-Thank you again for this opportunity to testify before the Committee.
+I strongly urge you to pass H.R.
+905 because I strongly believe sanctuaries benefit not just northeast Michigan, but the entire United States.
+Thank you again for this opportunity to testify before the Committee, and I will be glad to return and answer any questions you may have.
+I also invite you to visit and experience the maritime coast of Northeast Michigan.